voxel-community/bootcamp-twixel/07-authentication/README.md

 </Link>
 ```

-Notice that the `to` prop is set to "new" without any `/`.
+Nota come il `to` è settato a "new" `/`.
 This is the benefit of nested routing.
 You don't have to construct the entire URL.
 It can be relative.
 This is the same thing for the `<Link to=".">Get a random twix</Link>` link which will effectively tell Remix to reload the data for the current route.

 Terrific, now our app looks like this: